VictorNicoRios/Fire-Up/README.md

 # Fire-Up
-a Web App for excercies
+a Web App for basic rutines management